 There are several educational options sometimes referred to as “homebound instruction,” although they do not fit the legal definition of homebound instruction.

 The following are NOT categorized as “homebound instruction.”

 - Instruction conducted in the home: for special education students for whom an Individualized Educational Plan (IEP) team determines that the student’s instruction is to be conducted in the home; students are counted in both the school membership and school attendance; this is not homebound instruction.

 - Home Education Programs (“homeschooling”): usually taught at home by a parent (referred to as the home education supervisor); students are not counted in either the membership or school attendance; this is not homebound instruction.

 - Home Study: for expelled students or students awaiting placement, students are counted in the membership but not the school attendance; this is not homebound instruction.

 I can’t say it enough–IEP placement is the last decision in the IEP process.

 And here’s where I get on my soapbox for a minute.
-But instruction in the home is overused and abused, too often as an accommodation for anxiety or bullying.
+However, instruction in the home is overused and abused too often as an accommodation for anxiety or bullying.